 There are also some interesting alternative accommodations in Costa Rica like treehouses, bungalows and hammocks.
 Finca Bella Vista is a popular tree house camping in Osa Peninsula, there is a tree house hotel in Arenal and Samara as well.
-Camping is also popular at the beach though there aren’t many dedicated camp sites as it’s not highly regulated.

 Which One is Right For You?

 Finding accommodation in Costa Rica is easy, it’s about finding the right one for you.
 In the end, it depends on your needs and wants.
 For solo travelers, couchsurfing and hostels are the ideal choice.
 You have more chances to meet other travelers and new people, plus they’re cheaper.